ytaha05/wordle-c/README.md

 ## Installation

-1. Clone the repository to your local machine:
+1. Clone the repository to your local machine (or just download the files):

    ```bash
    git clone https://github.com/ytaha05/wordle-c.git